Dat-one-dev/Sushupti/README.md

 And yes, there is also a tiny animated cat.

-Because an empty terminal corner looked wrong.
+Because an empty terminal corner looked wrong...

 ---